 As with all colorwork, a blanket solution usually won’t work as well for all of your footage, so always review the results of your trials carefully.

 Some interesting creative LUTs are offered in Premiere in categories like ‘Speedlooks’ and ‘Lumetri presets.’
-These can be added in post-production to change the visual information quickly, like filters to be applied to emulate different film aesthetics.
+These can be added in post-production to change the visual information quickly like filters to be applied to emulate different film aesthetics.

 LUT file formats

-If you want to learn more about color grading and color correction and how to use LUTs, I recommend you take a look at my article Color Correction vs. Color Grading: What Is The Difference?
+If you want to learn more about color grading and color correction and how to use LUTs, I recommend you look at my article Color Correction vs. Color Grading: What Is The Difference?

 Picture Profiles (Looks)

 Similar to LUTs in that they produce a certain look, Picture Profiles generally are a ‘baked-in’ styling applied directly to the footage as it is recorded.